Frequently Asked Questions

 • The total cost of the project is $116 million funded over a 20-year period.
 The current funding plan is structured in three parts:

 • $90 million in revenue generated from the half-cent sales tax, which was approved by voters in November 2022.
+The half-cent sales tax went into effect on April 1, 2023.

 • State bonding funds, if approved by the Minnesota Legislature.
 In 2023, $6 million was secured, and the city will pursue 2024 state bonding funds to fill the budgetary gap in construction funding.